yokto/Object/README.md

 ## closed type families

 In ghc 7.7 closed type families were Introduced.
-They let us have general cases and more specific cases which overlap.
-So let's try it.
-Instead of the RestrictAction instance from above we use this.
+They let us have general cases and more specific cases which overlap. in order for this to work we have to make output a separate type family that is not associated with Action.

+	type family Output object action

+Now we can tell Output to use a closed typefamily in the case of object being Map.

-	type instance RestrictAction (Map key value) action = RestrictMap (Map key value) action
+	type instance Output (Map a b) action = OutputMap

-	type family RestrictMap (Map key value) action where RestrictMap (Map k v) (Method a) = (Map k v, Method a) -- this is why we used the wraper RestrictMap (Map k v) [k' := v'] = (Map k v,[k := v]) RestrictMap (Map k v) k' = (Map k v,k)

-Now, additionally there is some context shuffling and we have to take Output away into a separate type family so that the same closed type family procedure can be applied to it (these might all be just missing deductions in ghc).
+	type family OutputMap where
+		OutputMap (Map k v) (Method a) = Int
+		OutputMap (Map k v) [k' := v'] = Map k v
+		OutputMap (Map k v) k' = v

+Now, additionally there is some additional context shuffling .
 But after this is all done you do indeed end up with a working library that will enable you to write use maps exactly as in the first example.

 ## WIP